PlanetSpace: Background

 Mockup of the Canadian Arrow rocket.

 The mission of PlanetSpace was to make space travel accessible to the general public.
 The company focused its main efforts on two major projects: the Canadian Arrow, and the Silver Dart, which was a proposed orbital spaceplane.

 Geoff Sheerin, President of Canadian Arrow and Dr. Chirinjeev Kathuria, two entrepreneurs with a love of space, joined forces to create PLANETSPACE in the spring of 2005.
 At a press conference in May 2005 in London Ontario Canada, Sheerin told the United Press International that Canadian Arrow was nearing completion and that it was missing only one important component in its plan to develop its space tourism business: money.
 Geoff Sheerin proudly announced, "We have found our Paul Allen", presenting the newly formed company PlanetSpace and his new partner Dr.Chirinjeev Kathuria.

 Dr. Kathuria was a founding director of MirCorp, the company that made history on April 4, 2000, when it launched the world's first privately funded crewed space program and signed up Dennis Tito to space as Earth's first space tourist or citizen explorer.
 MirCorp was a joint venture with RSC Energia.
 RSC Energia launched the first satellite (Sputnik), sent the first man to orbit the Earth (Yuri Gagarin) and built the Mir Space Station.
 It is a major partner in the International Space Station.

+In 2009, the company filed protest with the Government Accountability Office against competition in space.